Bead Glossary A to J

 FACETED BEADS

-Are cut to produce multiple sides or faces to reflect light and to create sparkle and different depths of colour.
+Are cut to produce multiple flat sides or faces to reflect light and to create sparkle and different depths of colour.

 FAUX